GIScience/openrouteservice/docs/run-instance/installation/running-with-docker.md

 Installing the openrouteservice backend service with Docker is quite straightforward.
 All you need is an OSM extract, e.g. from [Geofabrik](http://download.geofabrik.de), and a working [Docker installation](https://www.digitalocean.com/community/tutorial_collections/how-to-install-and-use-docker).

-You can use [Dockerhub's hosted Openrouteservice image](https://hub.docker.com/repository/docker/openrouteservice/openrouteservice) or build your own image.
+You can use [Docker Hub's hosted Openrouteservice image](https://hub.docker.com/repository/docker/openrouteservice/openrouteservice) or build your own image.

 > For a step by step guide also check out [this YouTube video](https://www.youtube.com/watch?v=VQXlbqKArFk) (Thanks a lot SyntaxByte <3), though it is a bit outdated by now...